Te tiakanga

 -

-We offer a vacuum freeze drying service to organisations for disaster recovery of books, files and documents.
-The freeze drying process is used globally for the rescue of documents and heritage materials.
+Archives New Zealand and the National Library offer a vacuum freeze-drying service to organisations for disaster recovery of frozen books, files and documents.
+The vacuum freeze-drying process is used globally for the rescue of documents and heritage materials.
 It removes the water by sublimation while the objects are under a vacuum.

 Charge